sergTesst/announcements/README.md

-This project is build with React, using the Redux and Redux Toolkit.
+This project was built with React, using the Redux and Redux Toolkit.

 ## Available Scripts
 ### `npm start`